Medicaid Long Term Care Benefits: Locations & Care Providers

 Aged, Blind and Disabled (ABD) Medicaid provides healthcare coverage for any U.S. citizen over age 65 who meets the financial requirements.
 ABD Medicaid will also cover long-term care services and supports for beneficiaries who need them to keep living independently and avoid moving into a nursing home.
 ABD Medicaid can sometimes be referred to as regular Medicaid for seniors, but it should not be confused with the regular Medicaid that is available for financially limited people of all ages.

 ABD Medicaid is an entitlement, which means eligible applicants are guaranteed by law to receive benefits without wait.
 This is the same as Nursing Home Medicaid, but different from Home and Community Based Services (HCBS) Waivers, which have a limited number of enrollment spots and utilize waitlists once those spots are full.
-It should be noted that while ABD Medicaid beneficiaries are guaranteed to receive healthcare coverage, and many ABD Medicaid Long Term Care programs are also guaranteed, some are limited by factors like funding, location and availability in facilities, such as memory care units or adult day care centers.
+It should be noted that while ABD Medicaid beneficiaries are guaranteed to receive healthcare coverage, and many ABD Medicaid Long Term Care programs are also guaranteed, some are limited by factors like funding, location and availability of facilities, such as memory care units or adult day care centers.

-• assisted living facilities
+• assisted living residences

 • adult foster homes